Inside Kathmandu valley

 A four-hour bus journey from the capital city will drop the visitor at a place called Abu Khaireni which is just 25km away from the well known historical town of Gorkha.
 The ascent to the temple starts only after crossing a long and somewhat scary suspension bridge that undulates over a river.
 After crossing the bridge a stone stairway will lead the pilgrim right to the Manakamana temple.
 However, the trek leading up to the temple is arduous and exhausting.
 There are numerous bends that seem determined to ensure that the pilgrim has a tough time reaching his/her destination.
 Usually, the climb to the temple begins early in the morning.

 The approximately four hours will take the pilgrim through breathtaking greenery and sparkling streams.
 Along the path one can see school children on their way to school, herdsman casually looking after their cow, and villagers ever willing to offer drinking water to thirsty passerby.

-Further uphill, one comes across local tea stalls stuffed with cigarettes, soft and hard drinks and cookeries, chautaras, a sort of rest places, usually under the huge tree are really refreshing and rejuvenating in between the exhausting trek.
-After reaching the Manakaman Village which consists of residences, hotels, restaurants and shops, one can find the temple situated in the center of the courtyard-type space.
+Further uphill, one comes across local tea stalls stuffed with cigarettes, soft and hard drinks, and cookeries, chautaras, a sort of rest places, usually under the huge tree is really refreshing and rejuvenating in between the exhausting trek.
+After reaching the Manakaman Village which consists of residences, hotels, restaurants, and shops, one can find the temple situated in the center of the courtyard-type space.
 One can also see pigeons feeding themselves with rice brought by the devotees.